 Summer learning loss for middleschoolers is a big deal.

 And here’s another fact that will REALLY amaze you:

 The ACT (a pre-college test, like the SAT) states in their research “the academic level a student reaches in eighth grade is more important in predicting success in college and career than what is achieved in high school.”*

-So — those foundational skills need to be there by the end of eighth grade, especially if your student is college-bound.
+So — those your child needs to have those foundational skills by the end of eighth grade, especially if your student is college-bound.

-Particlularly if your student is finishing his or her 8th grade, plan some regular math, reading and writing work to keep or get your student to the level he or she needs to be.
+So it’s crucial, particularly if your student is finishing his or her 8th grade, to plan some regular math, reading, and writing work to keep or get your student to the level he or she needs to be.
 (And this would apply all of your student’s middle school summers, but particularly this one.)

 What can I do to help summer learning loss for my Middle School student in Math?

 The easiest thing to do is just to keep doing math over the summer.
 That might mean finishing the book your student was working on last year if it is unfinished.
 Or if he’s finished, beginning next year’s level early would work.

 Or it may mean doing something else to review skills already learned, or work on solidifying skills that are not quite “sticking” before more complicated skills are taught next year.